assaff/msc-thesis/source/results.rst

-Again, visually reviewing the results implicated one possible cause for multiple failed predictions: in receptors that included multiple domains, FTMap performed worse that it did on single-domain receptors.
+Again, visually reviewing the results implicated one possible cause for multiple failed predictions: in receptors that included multiple domains, FTMap performed much better when each of the domains was analyzed separately.
 That can result from many of the top-ranked probes being attracted to the domain-domain interface.